houseofaragon/HouseSalad/README.md

 HouseSalad
 ==========

-Iphone app allows a user to read articles from the NYTimes and Fox News RSS feed then visualizes tweets that relate to the article on an interactive map.

-Uses the KMXMLParser.
-(Thank you)
+An intelligent news app for the iPhone.

++ Enables users to read scrollable content.
++ Provides an interactive map of twitter feeds based on an article chosen by the user.
++ Makes you feel connected to the world.
++ Is good for the soul.

++ Still in development mode.